Analyzing AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR)

-AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both consumer staples companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, profitability, institutional ownership, earnings and valuation.
+AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both consumer staples companies, but which is the better business?
+We will contrast the two companies based on the strength of their institutional ownership, risk, analyst recommendations, profitability, dividends, earnings and valuation.

-This table compares AgriFORCE Growing Systems and Cornerstone Building Brands’ revenue, earnings per share and valuation.

 Profitability